Thinkorswim/cadence/README.md

 Cadence helps you stay focused with customizable Pomodoro-style timers (work/break cycles).

 You can set personalized work and break intervals that match your rhythm and energy levels.
-Whether you are deep into a project or just need help getting started, Cadence gives structure to your time and builds momentum through consistent focus cycles.
+Cadence also helps you stay on track with features like project tracking, productivity stats, and daily goals — giving you insight into how you spend your time and helping you build better habits.

 Cadence is lightweight, reliable, and intuitive.
-It gives you the flexibility to tailor your sessions and stay in control of your productivity.

-The extension never saves, sends or uses any of your information for purposes other than its core functionality.
+It never saves, sends, or uses any of your information for purposes other than its core functionality.

 ## Install Locally (Chrome)